WHY WE NEED PHILANTHROPHY EDUCATION

 How did you first learn about giving to charity?

-Even more troubling, the minority of donors who do perform research don’t do so in a way that’s likely to help them give with more impact.
-Half of those people spend an hour or less , generally on the website of the charity they’re considering.
-The most sought after piece of information is the charity’s “overhead ratio”, despite the fact that this metric has been roundly rejected as a measure of charitable effectiveness.
+Even more troubling, the same report found that the minority of donors who do perform research don’t do so in a way that’s likely to actually help them give more impactfully.
+The most sought-after piece of information is the charity’s “overhead ratio”, despite the fact that this metric has been roundly rejected as a measure of charitable effectiveness.

 An analysis by US Trust and the Lilly Family School of Philanthropy also found low levels of donor knowledge (only 4% of the high-net-worth donors surveyed categorized themselves as “expert” while nearly half identified as “novice”), but highlighted the enormous opportunity of rectifying that situation.
 Self-described “expert” donors gave over 4 times as much as their “novice” counterparts!

 AVERAGE AMOUNT GIVEN TO CHARITY BY HIGH NET WORTH DONORS'